 Ask your doctor about other stretches that may lessen your pain.

-Certain foods can cause inflammation in your body that could worsen your symptoms.
+Certain foods inflammation in your body that could worsen your symptoms.
 Avoid processed foods, and eat plenty of fruits and vegetables.
 Choosing foods high in omega-3 fatty acids, such as salmon, may also help.

 Sometimes, you just need rest to recover from your shoulder blade pain, especially if it’s the result of an injury.